 Design-focused, craft-based and entwined in the politics and poetics of movement, the NGV Triennial’s most memorable works are future-orientated

 In tandem with such accessibility, however, comes safety and, at times, an aversion to risk, and this is where the exhibition falters.
 Many of the artists are established voices producing familiar work.
-Yayoi Kusama, one of the Triennial’s biggest names, delivers Flower Obsession (2017), a variation on her well-known Obliteration Room (2002–ongoing), with the exception that visitors now place flowers, rather than dots, throughout the interior of an Ikea-furnished living space.
-Some of the works exploring the pertinent theme of migration – Candice Breitz’s Wilsons Must Go (2016), Ben Quilty’s High Tide Mark (2016), Louisa Bufardeci’s The Sea Between A and I (2014–15) – are too prosaic and literal in their approach.
+Yayoi Kusama, one of the triennial’s biggest names, delivers Flower Obsession (2017), a variation on her well-known The Obliteration Room (2002–ongoing), with the exception that visitors now place flowers, rather than dots, throughout the interior of an Ikea-furnished living space.
+Some of the works exploring the pertinent theme of migration – Candice Breitz’s Wilson Must Go (2016), Louisa Bufardeci’s The Sea Between A and I (2014–15) and Ben Quilty’s High Tide Mark (2016) – are too prosaic and literal in their approach.
 Richard Mosse’s Incoming (2015–16) is the most gripping and discomforting work exploring the theme.
 Projected across three enormous screens are scenes from refugee camps and boats filmed through a thermographic camera.
 The subjects are rendered anonymous yet palpably human, with their black-body radiation and mortal hotspots.
-The smaller of the two installations, a grid of 16 channels, features an audio installation of the former Iranian asylum-seeker and Manus island detainee Behrouz Boochani condemning the NGV for its association with Wilsons Security, a company which was responsible for guarding refugees in detention centres on Manus and Nauru islands.
+The smaller of the two installations, a 16-channel grid, features an audio recording of the former Iranian asylum-seeker and Manus Island detainee Behrouz Boochani condemning the NGV for its association with Wilson Security, a company that was responsible for guarding refugees in detention centres on Manus and Nauru islands.
 Mosse says that the audio was a last-minute insertion, after a call to protest by the Artists Committee.
-Breitz also acted upon this call by renaming her work Wilsons Must Go, with Mexican-Canadian artist Rafael Lozano-Hemmer soon following suit.
+Breitz also acted upon this call by renaming her work Wilson Must Go, with Mexican-Canadian artist Rafael Lozano-Hemmer soon following suit.
 Listening to Boochani’s voice floating through the room is a visceral and haunting experience.
-In contrast, Mosse’s triptych feels voyeuristic and uneasy.
+In contrast, Mosse’s video triptych feels voyeuristic and uneasy.
 Refugees are filmed as they attempt to operate with a sense of normalcy, their everyday rituals (washing, praying) fetishized on screen – the subjects here are caught unaware and the viewer, like a peeping Tom, consumes their misery.

-Untethered by the limitations of corporate and government responsibility, NGV Voices – the digital extension of the Triennial – bites harder, responding to issues with more confidence.
+Untethered by the limitations of corporate and governmental responsibility, Triennial Voices – the digital extension of the show – bites harder, responding to issues with more confidence.
 Highlights include Hannah Black’s masterful curation of the theme ‘Body’ and James Bridle’s treasure chest of essays, images and videos on ‘The Virtual’.
 In alliance, the two sites of the festival (the physical and digital) present an astute and curious survey of a world in flux.
-Situated at the entrance/exit of the NGV, is Xu Zhen’s Eternity-Buddha in Nirvana … (2016-17).
-Xu – who both parodies and profits from the artist-as-corporation model through his company, MadeIn – has produced an enormous reclining Buddha, draped by neo-classical Greco-Roman sculptures.
-One statue, the Dying Gaul, is a 3D printed-version of a Roman copy of a lost Greek original.
-It is these contradictions, these echoes and this gesture exploring the possibilities of technology, that best define the 1st NGV Triennial.
+Situated at the entrance/exit of the NGV, is Xu Zhen’s Eternity-Buddha in Nirvana (2016–17).
+Xu – who both parodies and profits from the artist-as-corporation model through his company, MadeIn – has produced an enormous, reclining Buddha, covered in neoclassical Greco-Roman sculptures.
+One statue, Dying Gaul, is a 3D printed-version of a Roman copy of a lost Greek original.
+It is such contradictions, echoes and gestures, which explore the possibilities of technology, that best define the first NGV Triennial.

 The 1st NGV Triennial, runs at the National Gallery, Victoria, until 15 April.